 On June 13, 2018, our Board of Trustees approved the adoption of a share repurchase program under which we are authorized to repurchase up to 1.2 million common shares.
 The program, which is open-ended in duration, allows us to make repurchases from time to time on the open market or in negotiated transactions, including through Rule 10b5-1 plans.
 Repurchases are at our discretion, subject to applicable law, share availability, price and our financial performance, among other considerations.
-During the year ended December 31, 2022, we repurchased 40,021 common shares at an aggregate cost of \$0.3 million, and an average price per share of \$6.56.
-Under the current repurchase program adopted on June 13, 2018, we have repurchased 474,192 common shares through March 3, 2023 at an average price per share of \$9.21 and an aggregate cost of \$4.4 million, and have authorization to repurchase an additional 725,808 common shares.
+Under the current repurchase program adopted on June 13, 2018, we have repurchased 474,192 common shares through May 12, 2023 at an average price per share of \$9.21 and an aggregate cost of \$4.4 million, and have authorization to repurchase an additional 725,808 common shares.
+We did not purchase any shares under this program during the year ended December 31, 2023.